 To produce bountiful Shiitake crops, the proper conditions must be maintained:

 Fill your plant sprayer with the non-chlorinated water.
 Two to four times a day, remove the humidity tent and liberally spray the Shiitake block surface, then replace the humidity tent.
 There is no need to soak the block when misting–we are only trying to create humidity–mist enough to create water droplets on all sides, that’s enough!
 A wire baking rack under the block will keep the Shiitake kit from becoming soggy with the water that collects in the plate below.
 When the baking sheet/plate basin becomes full of water, lift up the kit, pour out the water, and re-place the kit on the rack.

 If the mushrooms are too large to fit easily under your humidity tent, it’s okay to grow the mushrooms without the tent once they are started.
 If you are not using a humidity tent you may need to mist more often.

-It’s time to harvest your Shiitake when the caps and stems of have gotten large and the edges of the mushroom caps are beginning to flatten out.
+It’s time to harvest your Shiitake when the edges of the mushroom caps are beginning to flatten out.
 The underside of each mushroom cap should reveal the blade-like gills.
 If the gills aren’t visible, let it grow longer.
 All of the mushrooms should mature within a few days of each other, but not all are ready at the same time.
 Pick your mushrooms as they mature.
 Shiitake blocks will produce 1-2 crops.